Gabegi/azure-hub-spoke-networking-terraform/environments/README.md

 └── terraform.tfvars.example     # Generic template
 ```

-When you copy the examples, you'll have:
+When you copy the examples to `vars/`, you'll have:
 ```
-environments/
+vars/
 ├── prod.tfvars         # ← Gitignored (your actual config)
 ├── dev.tfvars          # ← Gitignored (your actual config)
 └── staging.tfvars      # ← Gitignored (your actual config)